baluragala/hello-cloud-build/README.md

 This setup provides a solid foundation for a CI/CD project on GCP that you can use for your demonstration.

 sample change

+Change done to test build on 16th Aug.